Archive for Financial News

 SUGAR Futures:

-SUGAR Futures COT ChartThe SUGAR large speculator standing this week came in at a net position of 84,963 contracts in the data reported through Tuesday.
-This was a weekly boost of 3,186 contracts from the previous week which had a total of 81,777 net contracts.
+SUGAR Futures COT ChartThe SUGAR large speculator standing this week recorded a net position of 40,305 contracts in the data reported through Tuesday.
+This was a weekly reduction of -4,796 contracts from the previous week which had a total of 45,101 net contracts.

-This week’s current strength score (the trader positioning range over the past three years, measured from 0 to 100) shows the speculators are currently Bearish with a score of 21.3 percent.
-The commercials are Bullish-Extreme with a score of 82.0 percent and the small traders (not shown in chart) are Bearish-Extreme with a score of 8.9 percent.
+This week’s current strength score (the trader positioning range over the past three years, measured from 0 to 100) shows the speculators are currently Bearish-Extreme with a score of 5.2 percent.
+The commercials are Bullish-Extreme with a score of 100.0 percent and the small traders (not shown in chart) are Bearish-Extreme with a score of 2.3 percent.

 SUGAR Futures StatisticsSPECULATORSCOMMERCIALSSMALL TRADERS